QuadSpinner/Gaea-Docs/Documentation/Using Gaea/Building.md

 When a node has multiple outputs, such as the Erosion or Breaker nodes in this example, you can individually toggle which ports should be saved as files.

-You can choose the file format to use for all outputs, modify a node’s output name by clicking on the node’s label, choose unclamped (formerly called “Full Range”), and +1 output(where 512 x 512 becomes 513 x 513 — necessary for some game engines).
+You can choose the file format to use for all outputs, modify a node's output name by clicking on the node's label, choose unclamped (formerly called “Full Range”), and +1 output(where 512 x 512 becomes 513 x 513 — necessary for some game engines).

 You can also use the Build Manager for version control and file organization.